Does human speech follow Benford's Law?: Introduction

 Researchers have observed that the frequencies of leading digits in many man-made and naturally occurring datasets follow a logarithmic curve, with digits that start with the number 1 accounting for $\sim30\%$ of numbers and digits that start with the number 9 accounting for $\sim5\%$ of all numbers.
 This phenomenon is known as {\em Benford's Law}; for lists that follow Benford's Law, the probability that the first digit in a list of numbers is $d$, $P(d)$, is

-While intuitively this is unexpected, this phenomenon has been empirically observed in datasets such as stock prices, tax returns, house prices, death rates, naturally occurring images, etc. Common across these datasets is that they span multiple orders of magnitude; when the data generating process can be modeled as the product of multiple, independent factors, datasets tend to follow Benford's Law [1, 2].
+This phenomenon has been empirically observed in datasets such as stock prices, tax returns, house prices, death rates, naturally occurring images, etc. Common across these datasets is that they span multiple orders of magnitude; when the data generating process can be modeled as the product of multiple independent factors, datasets tend to follow Benford's Law [1, 2, 3].

 Benford’s law is highly repeatable across many datasets that span multiple orders of magnitude.
 As a result, one of its principal applications is in detection of fraud.
-For example, accounting auditors analyze tax returns by reviewing the frequency of leading digits to ensure statistical adherence to the distribution in Eqn.
-(1).
-If an abnormal deviation from Benford’s law is detected, the implication is that the numbers have been artificially modified [3].
-Similarly, Benford’s law is also used to detect multiple compression of images.
+For example, Benford’s law can be used to detect multiple compression of images in forensics applications.
 In images compressed using JPEG, the Discrete Cosine Transform (DCT) coefficients follow Benford’s law [4].
 If the coefficients abnormally deviate from the expected distribution, the implication is that the image may have been tampered with (e.g. saved multiple times, modified artificially, etc.) Other applications of Benford's Law include detection of scientific fraud [5], e-commerce price distributions [6], macroeconomics [7], etc.